 Cardamom French Toast tea I grew up a bit of a tea snob.
 We always had looseleaf black tea at home growing up, prepared the Russian way with a pot of heavily steeped tea you pour into your cup and then dilute with boiled water.
 If you were sick it was permissible to add sugar or honey and a squeeze of lemon — or switch the whole thing out for chamomile — but that’s how it was done and everything else was an abomination.
 Tea in a bag?
 How dare you.
 Flavored tea?
 Get out.
-I still primarily drink plain black tea (NOT Earl Grey, ugh, don’t @ me) or tieguanyin but thanks to Jo have been coming around to flavored teas.
+I still primarily drink plain black tea (NOT Earl Grey, ugh, don’t @ me) or tieguanyin but thanks to my friend Jo have been coming around to flavored teas.
 My current favorite is the cardamom french toast from David’s Tea.
 It’s a cardamom-spiced black tea with a pinch of cinnamon and cane sugar and reminds me of Finnish pulla.

 Night Garden Shower Curtain So I got married this year and after all that was done I came home and promptly vomited in the bathtub, which I know is not the place for those activities but whatever.
 I completely obliterated my old Anthropologie shower curtain which I’d been wanting to replace anyway but good shower curtains are hard to find, aren’t they?
 After a long search, I finally found this one by Riza Peker.
 I am doing my best to not defile it.